LibertyGlobal/memcr/README.md

   -z --compress         compress memory dump
-  -c --checksum         enable md5 checksum for memory dump -e --encrypt          enable encryption of memory dump
+  -c --checksum         enable md5 checksum for memory dump -e --encrypt          enable encryption of memory dump -t --timeout          timeout in seconds for checkpoint/restore execution in service mode -V --version          print version and exit

 ```
-memcr also supports client / server scenario where memcr runs as a deamon and listens for commands from a client process.
+memcr also supports client / server scenario where memcr runs as a daemon and listens for commands from a client process.
 The main reason for supporting this is that memcr needs rather high privileges to hijack target process and it's a good idea to keep it separate from memcr-client that can run in a container with low privileges.

 memcr daemon:
 ```